Conan: Progressive Learning to Reason Like a Detective over Multi-Scale Visual Evidence: Dataset Construction

 \subsection{Data Collection \& Processing}

-We collect source data from the GenS-Video-150K~\cite{yao-etal-2025-generative} dataset, which provides dense frame descriptions, multiple-choice and free-form QA pairs, as well as frame-level relevance scores.
-Leveraging these relevance scores, we categorize video frames into three types: 1) Evidence frames, which are directly relevant to answering the question; 2) Contextual frames, which offer auxiliary hints that may support the reasoning process; and 3) Irrelevant frames, which bear no relation to the question.
-This multi-scale frame categorization establishes the foundation for subsequent stepwise reasoning trace simulation.
+We collect source data from the GenS-Video-150K~\cite{yao-etal-2025-generative} dataset, which provides dense frame descriptions, multi-choice and free-form QA pairs, as well as frame-level relevance scores.
+Leveraging these relevance scores, we categorize video frames into three types: 1) Evidence frames, which are directly relevant to answering the question; 2) Context frames, which offer auxiliary hints that may support the reasoning process; and 3) Distractor frames, which bear no relation to the question.
+This multi-scale frame categorization establishes the foundation for subsequent stepwise reasoning trace construction.